szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 228:** Add Storm's Monarch (Elden Ring - Dragon King's Cragblade; estoc)

-This adds a new +3 estoc that deals lightning damage, which increases the movement speed of the wielder, and allows the user to use the ability 'Blinkbolt' twice per day, teleporting to a target, and dealing significant electric damage to it and enemies around, while buffing the wielder briefly.
+This adds a new +3 estoc that deals lightning damage, increases the movement speed of the wielder, and allows the user to use the ability 'Blinkbolt' twice per day, teleporting to a target, and dealing significant electric damage to it and enemies around, while buffing the wielder briefly.
 Available for BG2EE.

 </details>